supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_20_ImplementAccessManagementForApps.md

 ## Review

 In this lab, you have completed:
-- Adding an app to your Azure AD tenant
+- Adding an app to your Microsoft Entra ID tenant
 - Assigning users to an app
 Thus, completes the configuration process of an Enterprise Application.